vigneshimself/d3-tree-map/README.md

 A basic treemap in d3.js from a JSON format input file.

-I took a data that was hierarchical in nature: a root folder in storage(the whole rectangle) where we have the <b>Application Folder</b>(blue region) and <b>Documents Folder</b>(orange region) folders, the subfolders inside, and the size of each folder.
+I took a data that was hierarchical in nature: a root folder in storage(the whole rectangle) where we have the <b>Application Folder</b>(blue region) and <b>Documents Folder</b>(orange region), the subfolders inside, and the size of each folder.
 Then transformed this data using the D3 hierarchy that basically was able to connect this as a tree.

 Each subfolder is represented by a rectangle, whose size is proportional to size of the subfolder in megabytes.